 Federal sentencing is tough, and difficult to understand.
-While a favorable plea agreement may have been entered, and objections to the Presentence Report, have been made, nothing is certain.
-All decisions on objections, motions for downward departure, and a variances are made in one swoop, on the sentencing date.
+While a favorable plea agreement may have been agreed to, and objections to the Presentence Investigation Report (more commonly known as PSR), have been made, nothing is certain.
+All decisions on PSR objections, motions for downward departure, and variances are made in one swoop, on the sentencing date.

-The federal sentencing guidelines are in months, not years.
+Federal sentences are imposed in months, not years, as noted in the below 2023 Sentencing Table.
 The sentence a person faces is guided by a range.
-A person’s sentence range is determined by two factors: the offense level for the crime they are convicted of, and their criminal history category.
+A person’s sentencing range is determined by two factors: the offense level for the crime they pled to, and their criminal history category.
 In order to appropriately determine a sentence range, a complete list of prior criminal history is needed.
 For criminal history calculations, any offense within 15 years of the current charge, may count for criminal history category purposes.

 A person’s sentence range is the cross point of their Criminal History Category, and Offense Level.
 The sentence range is only suggestive of the sentence that a person may face.
-Federal Judges are no longer required to follow the Sentencing Guidelines.
+Federal Judges are no longer required to follow the sentence range found in the Sentencing Guidelines.
+A judge can sentence a person above or below your sentencing range, as long he sentences you within the full range of punishment for the offense.

 Want more information, or need to schedule a consultation?
 Click below to email our office or give us a call at (469) 288-0888.